PiL live 1992

 Bio:

-The last in a very, very long line of temporary PiL drummers, brought into play on the 1992 'That What is Not' tour.
-Although Joyce never recorded with PiL, he appears on the 1992 BBC 'Evening Session' radio session included on the ‘Plastic Box’ compilation.
+The last in a very, very long line of temporary PiL drummers, Joyce was recruited to play on the 1992 'That What is Not' tour.
+Although he never recorded with PiL, he appears on the 1992 BBC 'Evening Session' radio session included on the 'Plastic Box' compilation.

-Best known from The Smiths – a founder member and main stay – Joyce had previously played with punk band's The Hoax and Victim.
-He later drummed for Sinead O'Connor, Adult Net Suede, plus the reformed Buzzcocks 1990-92.
+Best known as a founder member and main stay of The Smiths Joyce had previously played with punk band's The Hoax and Victim.
+He later drummed for Sinead O'Connor, Adult Net, Suede, Buzzcocks (1990-92) and Julian Cope.

 External Links: